Auburn football legend and Heisman Trophy winner Pat Sullivan has died

 After football, Sullivan worked as a radio color commentator for Auburn, and as a quarterbacks coach for team.
 He served as the head coach of Texas Christian University from 1992 to 1997 and later Samford University.

-Sullivan step down as Samford's head coach in 2014 after eight seasons to move into another role at the university, the university said.
+Sullivan stepped down as Samford's head coach in 2014 after eight seasons to move into another role at the university, the university said.

 Sullivan is survived by his wife, Jean; his children, Kim, Kelly and Patrick; and eight grandchildren.